tillg/state-of-the-art-blog/src/articles/2018-08-08-blog-requirement.md

 * **Offline availability**: When sopmeone has read my blog before and re-loads it, it should show even if she is offline - while telling her that the blog will be updated once she is online again.
 * [**AMP**](https://www.ampproject.org/) is just lightning fast, so this would be great, especially when being mobile!
 * **Nice editing experience** as my mother should be able to edit it.
+* **Tests** that what I wrote (as content) translates properly into proper HTML.
+So content should never break the blog.
+This contains for example test like these ones:
+  * Automated link checking
+  * Checking for completeness (i.e. does an article without title make sense?
+Therefore, should it be allowed?)